XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-Scotia iTrade holds an overall rating of 1.6 out of 5 on Trustpilot, based on 23 reviews.
+Scotia iTrade does not have an official Trustpilot rating or verified review count as of July 2025.
 Les utilisateurs mettent en avant plusieurs aspects positifs de la plateforme, notamment :

-• Wide range of Canadian and U.S. stocks and ETFs
+• Offers a wide range of Canadian and U.S. stocks, ETFs, and registered accounts (TFSA, RRSP, etc.)

-• Availability of a demo account with substantial virtual funds
+• Availability of a demo (practice) account for risk-free trial and learning

-• Integrated banking and investing features through Scotiabank
+• Integrated banking and investing, allowing easy money movement within Scotiabank

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :